ENASCAR: Current series

-eNASCAR Coca-Cola iRacing Series
+Coca-Cola iRacing Series

 The series was founded in 2010, in a partnership with iRacing, with the first race taking place on February 9, 2010.
-The 2021 champion is Keegan Leahy of 23XI Racing.

-The regular season consists of 14 rounds, and one exhibition, that begins in mid-February, at Daytona International Speedway, and ends in August.
+The 2023 champion is Steven Wilson.
+A regular season consists of 14 rounds, and one exhibition, that begins in mid-February, at Daytona International Speedway, and ends in August.
 A total of 40 racers, who race Cup-style cars, compete for ten spots in the playoffs.
 Points are gained for each race using the current Cup Series format.
 The ten drivers then qualify for the playoffs with all their points increased to 2,000 plus three bonus points for each win.
 Each winner of the following three races make the playoffs, as do the highest non-winning drivers until there are four finalists.
 The winner of the series is determined by which of the four finalists finishes ahead of the other three in the final round.

-eNASCAR College iRacing Series
+College iRacing Series

 In 2022, NASCAR and collegiate esports league NACE Starleague joined to form the eNASCAR College iRacing Series.
 The three-round series allows full-time college students to compete for a chance to win scholarships.
-The series uses the iRacing platform to host the races with racers using Truck Series chassis.
-Each round has a two-week time-trial event that takes place a few weeks prior to the race in which the fastest 40 entries make the final race.
+The series uses the iRacing platform to host the races with racers using both the Truck Series and Xfinity Series chassis.
+Each round has a two-week time-trial event that takes place a few weeks prior to the race in which the fastest 40 entries make the A Main race, the next fastest from 41-80 make the B Main race, and finally the next fastest from 81-120 make the C Main race.
 Only one entry per school is permitted to make the race.
-As of 2022, the winning driver receives a $3,000 scholarship, second place a $1,000, and third $500.
+As of 2025, the overall prize pool is at $60,000 with the winning driver receiving $10,000 in the championship race while for weekly rounds the winning driver receives $1,000, second place $750, and third $550.

-DBOX eNASCAR International Series
+International Series

 In June 2021, NASCAR announced a three-race international series that would be hosted on the iRacing platform.
 The series, which will use Xfinity Series vehicles, will allow non-American racers to compete in a NASCAR-sanctioned eSports series.
 The inaugural year consisted of a three-course schedule, which grew to five races in 2022.
 Members of the NASCAR Pinty's Series (Canada), NASCAR Mexico Series, and NASCAR Whelen Euro Series (Europe) are eligible for the series, as are the members of NASCAR's 2022 Drive for Diversity class.

+Road To Pro Series

+The Road To Pro series is separated into two divisions, Contender and Qualifying.
+These series are designed to create platforms for armature racers to make it to the Coca-Cola Series with racers first making their way through the Qualifying Series and being promoted to the Contender Series.